A fast, flexible simulation framework for Bayesian adaptive designs -- the R package BATSS: The BATSS R package

 The direction of the alternative hypothesis is specified via the \texttt{alternative} argument for each target parameter (one-sided hypothesis testing), where \texttt{alternative="less"} in this instance as a lower value indicates a more favourable response.
 The maximum sample size of 260 is provided via the \texttt{N} argument.

-The user provides the timing of the interim analyses in the \texttt{interim} argument.
+The user provides the timing of the interim analyses in the \texttt{interim} argument (where \texttt{interim=NA} leads to the use of a fixed design).
 Currently, \texttt{batss.glm} assumes that the outcome data is immediately available and that interim analyses can only be performed based on the number recruited (\texttt{interim = list(recruited = )}).
 Thus, here, interim analyses based on the number recruited is equivalent to interim analyses based on the number with complete follow-up, i.e., the same amount of information will be available under both monitoring schedules.
 The interim analyses can be equally-spaced or unequally spaced.

 The \texttt{batss.glm} function supports the following types of adaptations: stopping arms for efficacy (also known as ``graduation'' of arms), stopping (dropping) arms for futility, stopping the entire trial early to declare one or more interventions superior to control, stopping the entire trial early due to statistical futility (e.g., lack-of-benefit), sample size re-estimation, and response-adaptive randomisation (RAR).
 Fixed allocation ratios can also be used instead of RAR (\texttt{RAR = NULL}).
+More generally, \texttt{batss.glm} can also be used to simulate fully fixed (non-adaptive) designs by setting \texttt{delta.eff} and \texttt{delta.fut} to \texttt{NA} at a single, dummy interim analysis and \texttt{RAR} to \texttt{NULL}.
+Code examples for fixed designs are provided in the \texttt{BATSS} vignettes \citep{BATSS} and in Appendices~B and~C.

 As a design's operating characteristics are strongly influenced by the chosen efficacy and futility stopping rules as well as the chosen method to set the group allocation probabilities, flexibility in defining these adaptations is of crucial importance. \texttt{BATSS} therefore allows these rules to be user-defined, thus allowing great flexibility.